 Fungus Gnats.
 Those tiny little flies that zoom out of your plants and get all up in your face time and time again.
 They look like fruit flies, and unfortunately, they are par for the course of owning indoor plants.

-Fungus Gnats are the most common houseplant pest, and although the adult fly won’t cause any damage to you or your plant, man are they annoying, and they can spread like wildfire if you don’t keep them in check!
+Fungus Gnats are the most common houseplant pest, and although the adult fly won’t cause any damage to you or your plant, man is they annoying, and they can spread like wildfire if you don’t keep them in check!

 What can become a problem is the Fungus Gnats young larvae that are buried in the soil and can feed on the fine root hairs of your plant, causing slow growth and even yellow leaves.
 Their optimal conditions for the gnats to lay their eggs in moist soil which is why you hear us bang on about allowing your pot soil to dry out completely a couple of inches between watering.
 This way the larvae don’t have enough fungi, algae or decaying matter to feed on.